sopra-fs22-group-21/roomeight-backend/README.md

 after cloning the repo execute `firebase login` and follow the browser instructions

 after that you are ready to perform all actions including `firebase deploy` - reference the firebase cli doc for more information

+be careful when deploying to the cloud infinite loops can get very very costly. reviews are advised before deployment